 Natural reserve and marine regional park Riviera dei Cedri

-Cirella is a small town in the "Riviera dei Cedri", only fraction in the municipality of Diamante, Calabria.
-The beauty of its marine and hilly landscape, its wide beaches, the island of Cirella (the only island of Calabria with the Isola di Dino), its mild climate and the hospitality of its inhabitants make Cirella the favourite destination of many italian and foreign tourists.
+Cirella is a small town in the "Riviera dei Cedri", only fraction ogf the municipality of Diamante, Calabria.
+The beauty of its marine and hilly landscape, its wide beaches, the island of Cirella (the only island of Calabria together with the island of Dino), its mild climate and the hospitality of its inhabitants make Cirella the favourite destination of many italian and foreign tourists.
 Here is located one of the two islands of Calabria: the island of Cirella, part of the natural reserve of the Marine Regional Park Riviera dei Cedri.
-Those who decide to spend their holidays in Cirella will enjoy the sea and the sun but also many itineraries and activities, such as rafting on the Lao river, excursions in the hinterland and on the coast, horseback rides in the Park of the Pollino.
+Those who decide to spend their holidays in Cirella will enjoy its sea and sun but also many itineraries and activities such as rafting on the Lao river, excursions in the hinterland and on the coast, horseback riding in the Park of the Pollino.

-The ancient history of Cirella is testified by the many historical/cultural structures that can be visited: the castle with its tower; the church of San Nicola Magno, built between the fourteenth and the fifteenth century with many frescos that today are preserved in the church of Santa Maria de' Flores, in the modern inhabited centre; the church of Annunziata, whose origin is undefined, housed a congregation of men; the Teatro dei Ruderi is a gothic structure built between the 1994 and the 1997, located between the monastery of the minimi of San Francesco di Paola (sixteenth century) and the ruins of the medieval Cirella, and it hosts shows and concerts.
+The ancient history of Cirella is testified by the many cultural/historical buildings that can be visited: the castle with its tower; the church of San Nicola Magno, built between the fourteenth and the fifteenth century with many frescos that today are preserved in the church of Santa Maria de' Flores, in the modern inhabited center; the church of Annunziata, whose origin is undefined, housed a congregation of men; the Teatro dei Ruderi, a gothic structure built between 1994 and 1997 located between the monastery of the Minimi of San Francesco di Paola (sixteenth century) and the ruins of the medieval Cirella, and hosts shows and concerts.